|born on||25 February 1929 at 22:00 (= 10:00 PM )|

 In 2004 he published "Metanoia: over psychiatrie, psychotherapie en bevrijding" (Metanoia, about psychiatry, psychotherapy and libeartion).
 In the tradition of Buddhist and Hindu mysticism, he sees mental suffering as the consequence of the sense of separateness that can be removed by releasing the ego-concept (Idea of Ich) and the (re)discovery of non-dualism or Advaita (non-duality).
 As young children, we once had a sense of unity with the surroundings, but with the necessary building of the Ego "fortress" and his defences we lost it.
 He sees the I versus Other distinction as an artificial creation of the ego, which is only an psychological instrument for the experienced "soma" body that wants (for ever) to survive.
 The death of the ego within the psychosomatic organism is an existential and traumatic event of "to be and not to be".
 It brings us anxiety, as the seemingly unique on its own "existing" personality still identifies with his deeply conditioned in childhood conditioned mask.
 Interpersonal psychotherapy and meditation can support the transition from a born with mask to the Higher Self.

-Today, he gives interpersonal psychotherapy and lives together with his spouse, the hypnotherapist Marijke Foudraine-Kranenburg.
+Until his death, he gave interpersonal psychotherapy and lived together with his spouse, the hypnotherapist Marijke Foudraine-Kranenburg.

 - other associate with Laing, R.D. (born 7 October 1927).
 Notes: Both anti-psychiatrists